cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ### More

-Q: What is a Wrapped CryptoPunk?

-437 punks are "wrapped" as non-fungible tokens (ERC-721) for sale on  markets, see [Wrapped Punks](https://wrappedpunks.com/) for more.

 Q: What is CryptoPunk, the Shell Version?

 The cryptopunk command line tool lets you mint your own 24×24 pixel punk images off chain from the True Official Genuine CryptoPunks™ sha256-verified original 10 000 unique character collection (in your shell terminal); incl.
 2x/4x/8x zoom for bigger sizes